Presidency of Joe Biden: Russia

 In November 2021, Putin stated that an expansion of NATO's presence in Ukraine, especially the deployment of any long-range missiles capable of striking Russian cities or missile defense systems similar to those in Romania and Poland, would be a "red line" issue for Russia.
 In December 2021, Putin asked President Joe Biden for legal guarantees that NATO wouldn't expand eastward or put "weapons systems that threaten us in close vicinity to Russian territory."
 The U.S. and NATO have rejected Putin's demands.

 On February 24, 2022, Biden condemned Russia's invasion of Ukraine, saying Putin "chose this war" and calling him "the aggressor".
 He announced new sanctions against Russia.
 On February 25, the White House announced the US would personally sanction Putin and foreign minister Sergey Lavrov.
 On February 28, the Biden administration announced sanctions against Russia's central bank, prohibiting Americans from doing business with the bank and freezing the bank's assets.
 On March 29, 2022, Biden appeared to heighten his condemnation concerning Putin made at the end of his NATO trip to Europe, stating that he makes "no apologies" for previously stating that "Putin cannot remain in power".
 On April 12, he called the war a "genocide".
 Biden criticized the Kremlin for "idle comments" on the possible use of nuclear weapons.

 On April 28, Biden asked Congress for an additional $33 billion to assist Ukraine, including $20 billion to provide weapons to Ukraine.
 On May 10, the House passed legislation that would provide $40 billion in new aid to Ukraine.
 The New York Times reported that the United States provided real-time battlefield targeting intelligence to Ukraine that helped Ukrainian forces kill Russian generals and sink the Russian warship Moskva.
 The Biden administration has pledged to help the International Criminal Court (ICC) to prosecute Putin and others for war crimes committed during the invasion of Ukraine.

+On September 27, 2022, White House press secretary Karine Jean-Pierre encouraged Russian men fleeing their home country to avoid being drafted to apply for asylum in the United States.
+In early 2023, the Biden administration resumed deportations of Russians who had fled Russia because of mobilization and political persecution.

+In January 2024, the Biden administration rejected Putin's proposal for a ceasefire in Ukraine.
+Biden's National Security Advisor Jake Sullivan informed Putin's foreign policy adviser Yuri Ushakov that the United States would not discuss a ceasefire without Ukraine's participation.

+On May 30, 2024, Biden gave Ukraine permission to strike targets inside Russia using American-supplied weapons.
+Biden said "They are authorized to be used in proximity to the border.
+We are not authorizing strikes 200 miles into Russia."
+On August 9, 2024, a convoy of Russian troops in the Kursk Oblast of Russia was destroyed in a strike by U.S.-supplied HIMARS rocket system in what Russian milbloggers described as one of the bloodiest attacks of the entire war.